 - Carrot methi matar sabzi, Jowar roti and cucumber raita

-You can drink one glass of buttermilk after your lunch.
+You can drink one glass of buttermilk with 1 tsp of flaxseed powder after your lunch.

 - Sprouts or handful of nuts with a fruit